Doodleverse/segmentation_gym/README.md

 python train_resunet.py
 ```

 (see above for explanation of this script/process).
-The model takes a long time to train using the `config` file `weights/sentinel2_coast_watermask/watermask_oblique_2class_batch_4.json` and the tfrecords in `data/watermask_oblique_tfrecords`.
+The model takes a long time to train using the `config` file `weights/sentinel2_coast_watermask/watermask_oblique_2class_batch_4.json` and the datasets in `data/watermask_oblique_datasets`.
 After possibly a few hours (depending on your GPU speed) the model training finishes with an output like this:

 ```
 Epoch 00141: LearningRateScheduler reducing learning rate to 1.0003196953557818e-07.